253-472-9686

 CONS:

-• Cotton rugs, like the white t-shirt that has been worn over and over, discolors and no matter how much bleach you use, you can’t bring the bright white back.
-It tends to lose its luster over time.
+• Cotton rugs, like a white t-shirt that has been worn over and over, discolor to the point that no matter how much bleach you use, you can’t bring the bright white back.

-Special note: Cotton area rugs are usually braided or made with a flat weave.
-They’re much softer than jute or sisal and provide a more casual look for your space.
+Special note Cotton area rugs are usually braided or made with a flat weave.
+They’re much softer than jute or sisal.

 6. Wool